zmike/zmike.github.io/_posts/2023-02-08-separable.md

 * draw with separable `zink_gfx_program`
 * when `zink_gfx_program` is ready, replace separable object with real object

-In this way, the precompiled SSO shaders can be fast-linked like a regular pipeline to avoid stuttering, and the bespoke descriptor update path will be taken using more or less the same mechanics as the normal path.
+In this way, the precompiled SSO shaders can be fast-linked like a regular pipeline to avoid stuttering, and the bespoke descriptor update path will be taken using more or less the same mechanics as the normal path to guarantee matching performance.
+Any non-shader-variant pipeline state changes can be handled without any new code, and everything "just works".

+## I Lied, This Is The Real Tricky Part
+Especially clever experts have been reading up until this point with six or seven eyebrows raised with the following thought in mind.

+> Doesn't Tomb Raider (2013) use tessellation shaders?

+Why yes.
+Yes, Tomb Raider (2013) *does* use tessellation shaders, and yes, it *does* only use them for drawing hair effects.

+No, GPL **cannot** do separate pipeline libraries for tessellation shaders.
+Or geometry shaders, for that matter.

+## What Does This Mean?
+What it doesn't mean is that I've fixed stuttering for Tomb Raider (2013).

+At present, it's not possible to fix this using Vulkan.
+There is simply no way to precompile separate tessellation shaders, and so I again will say that the use of SSO is [why the fps is bad](https://gitlab.freedesktop.org/mesa/mesa/-/issues/8223).

+But the above-described handling does eliminate stuttering caused by simple instances of SSO, which mitigates *some* of the stuttering in Tomb Raider (2013).
+I'm not aware of other games that use this functionality, but if there are any, hopefully they don't use tessellation and are smoothed out by [this MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21197).

+We're getting there.